-Formula $FoMa~Q-Score{FC} = \sum \left(\frac{Dimension~score{i,FC}}{Dimension~score{i,max}}\right) \times Dimension~weight_i$ Notation FC Value for respective FC i SS, FP, FWM, LG
+Formula $FoMa \ Q - Score{FC} = \sum \left(\frac{Dimension \ score{i,FC}}{Dimension \ score{i,max}}\right) \times Dimension \ weight_i$ Notation FCValue for respective FCiSS, FP, FWM, LG

 Due to the incorporation of the dimension weights, the FoMa Q-Score itself should not be read as percentage of total points available.
 It merely can be interpreted as percentage of weighted points (sum of multiplying all dimensional weights with their total reachable points) achieved.
 However, this would cause confusion because, by contrast, the sub-dimensions, which do not contain any weights, can indeed be read in the above-mentioned way.
 That is the reason why the FoMa Q-Score will be given in absolute and the (sub-)dimension scores in relative terms.
-This also implies that for the sub-dimensions no weights have been allocated, but the quantity of KPIs and their importance factors determine the relevance of each sub-dimension.
+This also implies that for the sub-dimensions no weights have been allocated, but the quantity of KPIs and their importance factors determine the relevance of each subdimension.

 The calculation of the final FoMa Q-Score is demonstrated with the specific example of RB Leipzig's score in Figure 6.
-Adding up all KPI scores of the Sporting Success dimension, RB Leipzig reaches 457 points.
-In total, 765 points are reachable in this dimension, which makes RB Leipzig's score a fraction of 60% (=457/765).
+Adding up all KPI scores of the Sporting Success dimension, RB Leipzig reaches 461 points.
+In total, 765 points are reachable in this dimension, which makes RB Leipzig's score a fraction of 60% (=461/765).
 This fraction is then multiplied with the dimension's weight within the overall FMEF, namely 40%.
-Thus, in the Sporting Success dimension, RB Leipzig receives a final score of 0.239.
+Thus, in the Sporting Success dimension, RB Leipzig receives a final score of 0.241.
 The same procedure is subsequently executed for the following three dimensions.
-Ultimately, the sum of the four weighted dimension scores yields a FoMa Q-Score of 0.609 for RB Leipzig, which can now be conveniently compared with the other FCs' scores.
+Ultimately, the sum of the four weighted dimension scores yields a FoMa Q-Score of 0.592 for RB Leipzig, which can now be conveniently compared with the other FCs' scores.

-Figure 6: Illustrative Example of a FoMa Q-Score Calculation (Example: RB Leipzig)
+Figure 6: Illustrative Example of a FoMa Q-Score Calculation (Example: RB Leipzig) (own illustration)

-(own illustration)
+3.5.2 Composition of the Bundesliga Members in the 2022/23 Season

-3.5.2 Composition of the Bundesliga Members in the 2021/22 Season gives an overview of the variety of legal forms, years spent in the league since last promotion, revenues of the previous season, and types of FCs according to KAWOHL ET AL. (2016, pp. 18-19).
+The main part of this study has considered the Bundesliga members of the 2022/23 season.
+The Bundesliga's importance in the European football landscape has already been discussed at the beginning of this study.
+Furthermore, it must be mentioned regarding the final interpretation that the Bundesliga clubs strongly vary along several characteristics.
+Table 6 gives an overview of the variety of legal forms, years spent in the league since last promotion, revenues of the previous season, and types of FCs according to KAWOHL ET AL. (2016, pp. 18-19).
 In total, the legal form of GmbH & Co.
-KGaA (seven FCs respectively) is still the most common one in the Bundesliga, followed by the GmbH (five FCs respectively).
-Compared to the previous edition, one GmbH & Co.
-KGaA, namely VfL Bochum, replaced one e.V., Schalke 04.
+KGaA (six FCs respectively) is still the most common one in the Bundesliga, followed by the GmbH (five FCs respectively).